Ashwaq-Almutairi/Learning-React-TS/README.md

+# 🏡 Roshn Project
-# 🏎️ React + TypeScript + Vite — F1 Fantasy Team Project
+# With React + TypeScript + Vite

 This project is part of my React & TypeScript learning journey.
-It simulates an F1 Fantasy Team builder, where each driver is treated as a product with a name, price, and team
+It displays real estate unit cards each unit is treated as a product with properties like name, price, area, bedrooms, location, and an image styled using Emotion CSS-in-JS.

-## 🛠️ Requirements to Run the Project
+## 🛠️ How to Run the Project

 > ⚠️ If you're using PowerShell (default in VS Code), you may need to allow scripts temporarily: